 - Tips for school meetings

 - Get Schooled Attendance Counts Calculator

 - Talking points for principals

 - Interactive parent exercises

+- Attendance Imperative video

-- Attendance Works video
+- Bringing Attendance Home video

 - Student back-to-school assemblies.

 For students, use an assembly at the start of September to introduce the topic.
 Also use this opportunity to explain to students why attending school is so important.
 If possible, have some students speak about why going to school matters.

 - Talking points for principals and teachers addressing students

 - Examples of student messaging

-- Tips for Developing Incentives
+- Tips for developing incentives

+- Attendance Rap Video

+- Every Day Matters Video

-• Parent-Teacher Conference.
-Parent-teacher conferences are an ideal time to talk to parents about the importance of attendance.
-Teachers can use these one-on-one discussions to update parents on their child's attendance.
-They can encourage students with good attendance to keep it up and use this as an opportunity to express concern and come up with a plan to improve attendance for chronically absent students.
-It is an ideal time to make sure students are aware of programs in place, or school activities that promote attendance.
+- Parent-Teacher Conference.
+These oneon-one conferences are an ideal time to talk to parents about the importance of attendance.
+Teachers can acknowledge parents whose children attend regularly or express concern and come up with a plan to improve attendance for chronically absent students.
+It is an ideal time to make sure parents are aware of programs in place, or school activities that promote attendance.
+The tips can also work for home visits or phone calls home.

+- Teaching Attendance Toolkit

+- Tips for Taking Advantage of

+Parent-Teacher Conferences

+- A Step-by-Step Guide for Teachers

+- Promoting Attendance Through One-on-One Communications